imbus/robotframework-libdoc2testbench/README.md

-# robotframework-libdoc2testbench
+# Libdoc2TestBench
 Robot Framework Libdoc Extension that generates imbus TestBench Library import formats.

 ___

 ### Installation:

-To install using `pip`:
+To install this package you can use  `pip`:

 	pip install robotframework-libdoc2testbench

+*Notice: This extension requires Robot Framework 4.0b1 or later and does not work with earlier versions.*
 ___
 ### Usage:
 ![LibDoc2TestBench command demo](res/example_usage.gif)